sf11349/Dockerized_Python_PySpark_ETL_Delta_Table/README.md

-# Building a Dockerized PySpark ETL Pipeline with Delta Table
+# Building a Dockerized PySpark ETL Pipeline with Delta Table.

-The pipeline extracts data from data.csv, transform it and load to Sparks Delta Table
+The pipeline extracts data from data.csv, transform it and load to Sparks Delta Table.
+See the Brief.

 ## Table of Contents